 Power of Attorney Restrictions

 Ensure your Durable Power of Attorney will work when you need it.

 Restrictions can be established in the Durable Power of Attorney to limit your agent’s authority.
-Additionally, certain powers need to be expressly stated like transfers to a spouse and family.
+Additionally, certain powers and permissions need to be expressly stated like transfers to a spouse and family.
 The agent will work according to your instructions to delegate your assets to your loved ones and to fulfill other duties on your behalf.

 Duties typically covered by a Durable Power of Attorney

 - managing real estate, stocks and bonds, banking, and insurance

 - hiring or firing professionals such as accountants, attorneys, and health care managers

 A Durable Power of Attorney typically becomes effective at the time of the signing of the document.
 It could also become activated at a later time when you are deemed by a doctor to be mentally incapacitated, or no longer able to handle financial matters.
 This is called “springing”.
 This method is sometimes avoided due to the setbacks created by third parties, like outside family members, who may not believe you are at the point of having your financial affairs handled by another person.
 Once enacted, the Durable Power of Attorney can be revoked at any time, so long as you are competent at the time of revocation.